Connect with Our Trusted API License Experts

 The Financial Conduct Authority is the UK's regulator for financial services, including, Payment Institutions, also known as Authorised Payment Institutions.
 The Financial Conduct Authority is the regulator for 59,000 financial services firms and financial markets in the UK.

-If you wish to provide payment services in the UK, you will require a Payment Institution, also known as the Authorised Payment Institution and the API licence from the Financial Conduct Authority, in the UK.
+If you wish to provide payment services in the UK, you will require a Payment Institution, also known as the Authorised Payment Institution and the API license from the Financial Conduct Authority, in the UK.

 UK Payment Institution laws & regulations